hallr/DAT_SF_19/README.md

 * Justin Breucop
 * Dave Yerrington

+#### Office Hours

+Justin: Sundays 3-6pm at GA
+Dave: Fridays 6-8pm at GA
+Rob: Slack and by appointment

 #### Slack

 Once you've received the invitation to Slack, please log in and **add your picture**!